This article contains third-party links

 Cheltenham hosted Festival Trials Day on Saturday 26th January in 2019 – the final fixture at the Gloucestershire course before The Festival™ presented by Magners in March – with a hugely informative seven-race card watched by 20,213 racegoers.

-As a result of the day’s efforts, Paisley Park, the impressive winner of the G2 galliardhomes.com Cleeve Hurdle, is the new favourite for the G1 Sun Racing Stayers’ Hurdle on 14th March (to buy tickets click here) while Frodon, victorious under Bryony Frost in the feature G2 BetBright Trial Cotswold Chase, is on target for the G1 Magners Cheltenham Gold Cup on 15th March (to buy tickets click here).
+As a result of the day’s efforts, Paisley Park, the impressive winner of the G2 galliardhomes.com Cleeve Hurdle, is the new favourite for the G1 Sun Racing Stayers’ Hurdle on 14th March (to buy tickets click here) while Frodon, victorious under Bryony Frost in the feature G2 BetBright Trial Cotswold Chase, is on target for the G1 Magners Cheltenham Gold Cup on 15th March (to buy tickets click here )and you might want to take a look at Grand National offers as well!

 12.40pm £32,000 JCB Triumph Hurdle Trial (Grade 2) 2m 179y